 - We run cinema trips and pupils attend revision workshops at the Goethe Institut (German) and the Institut Français (French) in London each year.

 All pupils are able to study films and literature in MFL lessons and we now have a film library in our office.
 Pupils are able to borrow DVDs by leaving £5 deposit with their teacher.
 Pupils are also encouraged to watch their own films at home in the target language.

 100% A*- C

 Useful resources and websites

 All pupils in Years 9, 10 and 11 now also have access to Vocab Express which is the best way for pupils to learn the vocabulary needed for GCSE French or German.

 https://www.vocabexpress.com/login/ (School code: UKCHSA)

-The following websites have lots of resources and ways to practise language skills:
+In addition to SAM Learning, the following websites have lots of resources and ways to practise language skills: